wei06159git/WeiShan-Portfolio/Internet-of-Things.md

 <h4>Works Cited</h4>
-<p>Clark, Jen. <t>“What Is the Internet of Things, and How Does It Work?”</t> Internet of Things Blog, 19 Sept.
+<p>Clark, Jen. <i>“What Is the Internet of Things, and How Does It Work?”</i> Internet of Things Blog, 19 Sept.
 2017, https://www.ibm.com/blogs/internet-of-things/what-is-the-iot/.</p>